 Schumacher slammed into the Frenchman, catching him full in the face and immediately knocking out three teeth.
-Battiston was prone on the turf, toothless and with vertebrae damage, but the referee decided no foul had been committed, and resumed play, much to the astonishment of the players, as well as the fans.
+Battiston was prone on the turf, toothless and with vertebrae damage, but the referee decided no foul had been committed and resumed play, much to the astonishment of players and fans alike.

 "I thought he was dead," said Michel Platini, "because he had no pulse and looked pale."